peterhajas/dotfiles/hammerspoon/.hammerspoon/streamdeck_buttons/about.md

 Internal values:
 - `_lastState`: the last state we heard about for this button
 - `_lastImage`: the last image we grabbed for this button
-- `_timer`: the timer that is updating this button
 - `_holdTimer`: a timer for long-press events
 - `_isHolding`: whether this button is being held down